Skip to main content

 The Leader smiled.

 Jones picked up the rifle from the bushes beside where Padam claimed that Nanku went.
 He eyed the handle carefully and saw blood.
 He then looked up at the river.
 Jones ordered his men to go downstream and interview people.
 Ask if they saw a body floating in the river.
-He was sure Nanku’s whereabouts would be found, just not him or him alive.
+He was sure Nanku’s whereabouts would be found, just not him or rather, him alive.
 Jones told his junior officer to wrap up the report and send it to him at his residence.
 He had to move to his new quarters soon.
 He had to meet Mohini first.

 “Terrorists on the loose.”
 Read the morning headlines as Jatin eyed his fellow passenger on the bench at Sealdah station.
 The man was engrossed in the sports news.
 He asked if he could read the first page and the man obliged.
-It spoke of protests across the land and raids by Police, in Malda, in Dhaka as retaliation for what was happening.
+It spoke of protests across the land and raids by Police in Malda, in Dhaka, as retaliation for what was happening.
 He eyed the story carefully.
 No mention of Narail or the incident.
 Perhaps the British were embarrassed and kept things under wraps.

-When Jones came back to his residence at night it was dark and quiet.
-He walked in briskly to be greeted by the Butler who lost no time in informing him that the guest had not left with the maid as requested.
+When Jones came back to his residence at night, it was dark and quiet.
+He walked in briskly to be greeted by the Butler, who lost no time in informing him that the guest had not left with the maid as requested.
 She hired the carriage only to the railway station and went on her way.
 The Butler was never fond of his master bringing home a woman from the lanes of sin.
 He would lose no chance of being suspicious of the woman’s intentions.
 After all, they could do anything for money,

 “Why did the maid not accompany her?”
 Jones frowned.
 “I told her to.”

 “The maid said she forbade her to…” The Butler left him worried.
 Where did Mohini go?
 Jones’ thoughts travelled to Nithercot.
 Was it possible that he summoned her one last time before he left the post?
-If so he needed to make sure she was safe.
+If so, he needed to make sure she was safe.
 Jones turned on his heel and went back to the car.

-When he arrived at Nithercot’s house, the doors were chained shut and the guards informed him that Saheb had left early in the morning.
-In the middle of the night Jones was sweating, panting and clueless as to where and why Mohini disappeared.
+When he arrived at Nithercot’s house, the doors were chained shut, and the guards informed him that Saheb had left early in the morning.
+In the middle of the night, Jones was sweating, panting and clueless as to where and why Mohini disappeared.
 His only chance of meeting her was going back to Metia Bruz after enquiring in the Jessore Sadar.
 He dismissed the driver and started his journey.

 Kabir Ahmed was unsure of Sharat’s condition.
-When he parted ways Sharat was heavily injured and ordered him to make his way to a safe house rather than lose his life trying to help him.
+When he parted ways, Sharat was heavily injured and ordered him to make his way to a safe house rather than lose his life trying to help him.
 Kabir could not believe his luck.
 He was sure he was going to die in the mission as a punishment from the Almighty for his sins.
 Instead, Sharat was injured, and he was unharmed.
-All through his journey, Kabir could not keep his thoughts from wondering about Sharat’s health.
+All through his journey, Kabir could not keep his thoughts from wandering about Sharat’s health.
 Did he make it?
 He knew the drill quite well.
 There was no way to know until some news came directly to him.
 He was to wait until the next mission.
 Good thing that he had rented a place in Chattogram.

 When Kabir reached the house, tired and restless he found the doors unlocked.
 Frowning slightly he discreetly checked the pistol hidden on his waist and entered the house.
 The light from the room attracted him as he heard a woman’s voice humming a tune.
-Kabir stood at the threshold and sighed, sinking in the scene before his eyes.
+Kabir stood at the threshold and sighed, sinking into the scene before his eyes.

-Meera was cleaning the books on the shelf as she hummed a tune, her hair locks messy in a braid falling over her shoulder, her saree anchol tucked in the waist and her gold bangles making a soft sound.
+Meera was cleaning the books on the shelf as she hummed a tune, her hair locks messy in a braid falling over her shoulder, her saree anchol tucked in the waist, and her gold bangles making a soft sound.

 “What are you doing here?”
 He made her jump.
 Meera stood wide-eyed at him for a while as if she could not believe her eyes.
 She was imagining him.